lauremariho/proj4_LutherBurbank/README.md

 # Project Goals:

-We hope to address nutritional inadequacies in Ethiopia for potassium, folate, and calcium through targeted income transfers and technological innovation.
-We would like to find out how much compensation is required for the median household to meet adequate levels of these nutrients.
+We hope to address nutritional inadequacies in Ethiopia for potassium and calcium through subsidies and technological innovation.
+We would like to find out how much subsidization is required for the median household to meet adequate levels of these nutrients.

 # About Luther Burbank: